-- All vendors must be wearing proper face covering prior to entering any building and it must be worn at all times when six (6) foot social distance cannot be maintained. - All vendors must report to the Main Office of each school first for temperature screening and to fill out the COVID-19 CHECK-IN SCREENING.
-The vendors must sign in with their identification through the Raptor system for a visitor badge. - No vendor should enter a building unless necessary for completion of their job.
-All meetings should be held outside or via (Teleconference/Zoom/Google Meet) when possible. - All vendors must sign in and out at the main entrance of each building stating their destination at that building for contact tracing.
-All vendors should be accompanied by a staff member. - Should a vendor become ill while on campus, they must alert the staff member they're visiting to report the issue and then immediately seek medical attention. - At the end of each day, the receptionist/designee must scan the sign-in/out documents.
+- All vendors must be wearing proper face covering prior to entering any building and it must be worn at all times in common areas and when social distance cannot be maintained. - All vendors must report to the Main Office of each school first for temperature screening and to fill out the COVID-19 CHECK-IN SCREENING.
+The vendors must sign in with their identification through the Raptor system for a visitor badge. - All vendors must sign in and out at the main entrance of each building stating their destination at that building for contact tracing.
+All vendors should be accompanied by a staff member. - Should a vendor become ill while on campus, they must alert the staff member they're visiting to report the issue and then immediately seek medical attention.